allegheny-college-cmpsc-200-fall-2023/circuit-scramble-assignment/README.md

 #### `equality`

 We're currently testing numbers in _pairs_.
-What happens if you try to evalue numbers in triple?
+What happens if you try to evaluate numbers in triple?
 Replace the `signals` declaration in
 `.data` with the following:

 ```assembly